HaoxinSEU/IPEO-Project/DeepLabv3/README.md

 |      Gray      |    0      |    0        |   0       |
 |  Deoldify_part |   59.95   |  **7794**   |   68.95   |
 |  Deoldify_all  | **61.68** |   77.63     | **69.65** |

-## Acknowledgement
-This code base borrows some code from public projects such as DeepLabV3.